 We strongly encourage all students to carefully consider their health care options.
 Visit www.healthcare.gov for the Health Insurance Market Place to find coverage that meets your needs and budget.

 Please note that all international students attending Cameron are required to enroll in the Student Health Insurance Plan through Academic Health Plans.
 For information about this requirement or to request a waiver, please contact the International Admissions Office at 581-2838.

-For additional information about these health benefits, contact the Student Development Office at 581-2244.
+For additional information about these health benefits, contact the Student Services Office at 581-2244.

 R.O.T.C.
 Medical Eligibility -- Satisfactory completion of a physical examination is required prior to participation in the advanced Military Science Program.

 The purpose of the Association is to cooperate with and assist in the promotion of the goals and purposes of Cameron University, and to encourage a continuing and increasing interest in the University among graduates, former students and friends through information, education and service.